 In 2016, in GP3, he switched to the Trident team, finishing third in the championship and taking his first win.
 In 2017, Antonio moved up to Formula 2, returning to the Prema team, with GP3 champion Charles Leclerc as teammate.
 The Italian won at Monza in front of the Ferrari fans.
 Fuoco was victorious at Monaco and Abu Dhabi with the Charouz Racing System the following year.

-At the start of 2019, Antonio left the FDA programme, but was promoted to the role of test driver for Scuderia Ferrari, with continued support from the Academy.
-At the same time, he also raced in GT categories, winning the Italian Pro-Am Class with AF Corse’s 488 GT3, alongside Singaporean racer, Sean Hudspeth.
-For 2020, he continues to work with the team in the simulator.
+In early 2019, he left the FDA programme but was promoted to Scuderia Ferrari test driver while continuing to support the Academy.
+At the same time, he competed in GT, winning the Italian Pro-Am class title with AF Corse’s 488 GT3 and Singaporean driver Sean Hudspeth.

-In 2020, he continued to be part of the simulator team and drove for the Scuderia in the end of season test at Abu Dhabi.
-Apart from that, he raced in the Italian GT championship, taking two wins and the Italian Endurance title with the AF Corse team, sharing a Ferrari 488 GT3 with fellow countrymen Giorgio Roda and Alessio Rovera.
+In 2020, he stayed with the simulator team and drove for the Scuderia at the end-of-season tests in Abu Dhabi.
+He also competed in the Italian GT championship scoring two victories and the Italian Endurance title at the wheel of the AF Corse team’s Ferrari 488 GT3 with fellow countrymen Giorgio Roda and Alessio Rovera.